Children of Bodom

 Miettinen was the main composer of the band's lyrics for the two years that he took part in when the band went under the Inearthed name, but his family moved to the United States in 1995, making it impossible for him to remain in the band.
 Henkka "Blacksmith" Seppälä, whom Laiho and Raatikainen had previously known from school took his place.
 Under the Inearthed name they released three demos titled: Implosion of Heaven (1994), Ubiguitous Absence of Remission (1995) and Shining (1996).

 It would take four years before 'Spinefarm' showed interest and released their debut, Something Wild (1998) but not before the band changed their name from Inearthed to the current, Children of Bodom.
-A name change was required in order to solve a contractual dispute with rival label 'Shiver Records' who had signed the band shortly earlier but failed to create a full studio album; the band was unhappy wihth the label's lack of support.
+A name change was required in order to solve a contractual dispute with rival label 'Shiver Records' who had signed the band shortly earlier but failed to create a full studio album (the band faked a break-up to get out if the record deal they dubbed a fake" - unhappy with the label's lack of support).

 See All... ⏬

 Something Wild showed Children of Bodom to be a far more sonically mature act than expected.
-Indeed, Laiho was becoming a bit of a guitar hero by the time their second album, Hatebreeder (1999), emerged on 'Nuclear Blast'. originally to be titled "Towards Dead End".
+Laiho, however, attempted to commit suicide soon after. by overdosing on sleeping pills.
+He spent a week in a coma.
+Nonetheless, Laiho becamce a bit of a guitar hero by the time their second album, Hatebreeder (1999), emerged on 'Nuclear Blast'. originally to be titled "Towards Dead End".
 Laiho was now also an active member of Synergy and Impaled Nazarene as well.
 The second album also proved to be a bit of a watermark for the band by setting them up as an important member within the genre.

 Tokyo Warhearts (1999) was their first live effort, being recorded at Tokyo's Club Citta, and was released in Finland only.
 Follow The Reaper (2001) and Hate Crew Deathroll (2003) further helped to establish their credentials.